ammarhakim/gkyl-doc/source/postgkyl/loading.rst

    While the quotes are entirely optional when loading a single file, they change behavior when used with wild card characters.
-With quotes, a single load command is performed and the wild cart matching is done internally by Postgkyl.
-Without quotes, the wild cart is replaced before calling Postgkyl which results in several load command calls.
+With quotes, a single load command is performed and the wild card matching is done internally by Postgkyl.
+Without quotes, the wild card is replaced before calling Postgkyl which results in several load command calls.
 This leads to several key differences:

    1. With quotes, Postgkyl orders files correctly, i.e., ``file_2`` will be before